Top Spin (video game): Reception

-According to review aggregator Metacritic, the Xbox version of Top Spin received "generally favorable reviews" and the PlayStation 2 version received "mixed or average reviews".
+According to review aggregator website Metacritic, the Xbox version of Top Spin received "generally favorable reviews" and the PlayStation 2 version received "mixed or average reviews".
 Several critics praised the Xbox version of the game as the best tennis simulation of its generation and a superior successor to Virtua Tennis, with GameSpot describing the game as "the most well-rounded, feature-rich game of tennis to be found anywhere, on any system," and GameSpy assessing the game as the "best arcade tennis game to date".

 Reviewers generally praised the game's accessible control scheme and learning curve.
 Electronic Gaming Monthly praised the game's "easy access", writing that "the game's intuitive controls mean anyone can pick up the controller and play competitively."
 GameZone found the controls of the game to be accessible and player-friendly, whilst "evolving" in difficulty and presenting a challenge for players of all skill levels.
 GamePro similarly described the gameplay as "responding intuitively and naturally right from the start", whilst noting the game "has its own quirks", such as power-up shorts and serves being "more challenging than they should be."
 GameSpy praised the "smooth and accessible" gameplay and "wide variety of shots", but critiqued the game's risk shots as "not implemented well and too difficult to pull off in comparison to normal strokes".

 Critics praised the game's visual presentation and animations.
 Describing the visuals as "eye-catching" and "one of the game's best features", GamePro praised the game's "slick" camera.
 Game Revolution highlighted the game's graphics, writing that the players "look great and move smoothly and accurately" and commending the realism of the courts and crowd animations.
 GameSpot wrote that "the look of the game is unmatched", particularly its "realistically rendered" courts, "clean and realistic" lighting and "fluid" player animations.
 GameSpy similarly praised the game's "sharp-looking courts" and "gorgeous character models".
 Game Informer expressed that the game's graphics easily surpassed its predecessors in the genre.